MickaelMoon/CasseBrick/README.md

 The language used is C.

 It is a single/multiplayer game, where you try to be the last survivor by killing your opponents with bombs :bomb:.
 Numerous stats modificator  items :gift: will help you (or desserved you !) in this task.
 The game can be played with 1 to 4 "human" players.
-In case of solo play, 3 bots will be available and play the game with you (but dont expect them to be on your side :smiling_imp:
+In case of local play, you can play with your friends on the same computer, or with up to 3 bots (but dont expect them to be on your side :smiling_imp:)

 ##Prerequisite